mattgonzalez/JUCEDirect2DTest/README.md

 by simply keeping the Image as a member variable in the Component, the renderer can cache the Image in the GPU for significantly faster performance.

-The Image Draw Test also demonstrates how to handle recreating image data in the event of a display or adapter change.
+The Image Draw Test also shows how to handle recreating image data in the event of a display or adapter change.

 ### Image Edit Test

-Similarly, the Image Edit Test creates a JUCE Image and then a second modified Image using Image::clear, Image::rescaled, Image::createCopy, Image::convertedToFormat, or Image::getClipedImage.
+Similarly, the Image Edit Test creates a JUCE Image and then a second modified Image using either Image::clear, Image::rescaled, Image::createCopy, Image::convertedToFormat, or Image::getClipedImage.

 ### Path Draw Test

 The Path Draw Test creates and draws either a filled Path or a stroked Path.
-It also demonstrates how, much like the Image tests, keeping a Path as a member variable allows the renderer to cache the Path in the GPU.
+It also lays out how, much like the Image tests, keeping a Path as a member variable allows the renderer to cache the Path in the GPU.

-## Optimizing for Direct2D

-## Direct2D Images

-## DXGI adapter changes